USS Christabel: Awards and honors

-As an officer on board the Christabel, Ensign Daniel Augustus Joseph Sullivan was awarded the Medal of Honor for "extraordinary heroism" during combat action on 21 May 1918.
-He exhibited "extraordinary heroism" in securing live depth charges that had come loose during combat with a German U-boat.
-For this act, he was awarded the Medal of Honor.
+As an officer on board the Christabel, Ensign Daniel Augustus Joseph Sullivan was awarded the Medal of Honor for exhibiting "extraordinary heroism" in securing live depth charges that had come loose during combat with a German U-boat on 21 May 1918.
 Officer of the Deck Lieutenant JG Howard Rutherford Shaw was awarded the Navy Cross for "promptly heading for the submarine with the intent to ram, with the result that it was possible to drop depth charges at the right time and place, damaging the submarine so severely that she was obliged to intern at Santander, Spain, for the remainder of the war."

 Decommissioning

 Christabel was decommissioned 19 May 1919 and sold on 30 June to the Savannah Bar Pilots Association, of Savannah, Georgia.